 Under Subsection B), the Administrator’s decision will be accompanied by the notice required in Section 9.3.3.

 Under Subsection C), the Administrator’s decision will, to the extent practicable, be accompanied by the report in Section 9.4.2.1.
-Consistent with Section 9.4.2.2, Customers will have 10 Business Days following the Administrator’s decision to petition for a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in Section 9.4.1, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the customer(s).
+Consistent with Section 9.4.2.2, Customers will have 10 Business Days following the Administrator’s decision to petition for a Mini-Trial regarding whether BPA’s Response/Recovery Proposal is necessary to ensure cost recovery or respond to a court ruling as provided for in Section 9.4.1, and/or whether the Response/Recovery Proposal is unreasonably disproportionate to what is needed to comply with the court order or to ensure cost recovery, compared to the alternative proposal(s), if any, offered by the Customer(s).

-5) A Mini-Trial pursuant to 9.4 (Cost Recovery/Court Ruling) or 9.5.2 (Irreconcilable Conflict Within 7(i) Process) provides an opportunity for customers to directly address the Administrator early in the 7(i) Process, but does not limit the positions BPA or parties may take during the 7(i) Process.
+5) A Mini-Trial pursuant to 9.4 (Cost Recovery/Court Ruling) or 9.5.2 (Irreconcilable Conflict Within 7(i) Process) provides an opportunity for Customers to directly address the Administrator early in the 7(i) Process, but does not limit the positions BPA or parties may take during the 7(i) Process.
 The BPA Position, Recovery/Response Proposal, or Unintended Consequence Proposal resulting from the Mini-Trial will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

 6) In a Mini-Trial pursuant to 9.5.3 (Irreconcilable Conflict Outside 7(i) Process), if the Administrator determines the BPA final action is in Irreconcilable Conflict with the PRDM, BPA will take all practicable steps to revoke the BPA final action.
 BPA may seek to revise the PRDM using the procedures in this Chapter 9.
 In no event shall the BPA final action, any decision made pursuant to this Section 9.6, or any action by BPA pursuant to such decision be construed to provide a basis for a claim of damages; liability for loss of profits; or special, incidental, or consequential damages.